 After her death in 1997, Princes William and Harry selected mementos from their mother’s possessions.
 Harry chose the engagement ring, while William selected Diana’s Cartier Tank Francaise watch.

-However the brothers had agreed that the first one to get engaged could have the ring.
-Therefore, when Prince William proposed to Kate Middleton in 2010, he used his mother’s ring.
+But the brothers agreed that the first one to get engaged could have the ring.

 William later said that giving the ring to his fiancée was a “way of making sure my mother didn’t miss out on today and the excitement.”

-Queen Elizabeth, The Queen Mother gave Diana an enormous Sapphire and Diamond cluster brooch as a wedding present.
+Queen Elizabeth, The Queen Mother gave Diana an enormous Sapphire and Diamond cluster brooch as a wedding present and in the early years of her marriage, Diana wore the piece very conventionally.

 But by 1985, Princess Diana had converted the brooch into her iconic Sapphire, Diamond and Pearl Choker which she famously wore when she danced with John Travolta at the White House.